matteocacciola/cheshirecat-core-/README.md

 If you have ever used systems like WordPress or Django to build web apps, imagine the Cat as a similar tool, but specific for AI.

 The current version is a multi-tenant fork of the original [Cheshire Cat](https://github.com/cheshire-cat-ai/core).
-While the original project has some security holes and is not ready for scalable production, the AI Blackbird community is releasing a new version that will be more secure and scalable.
+The original project is developed as a framework that could be used for a personal use as well as for single-tenant production.
+In the latter case, the original [documentation](https://cheshire-cat-ai.github.io/docs/) clearly states to set up a secure environment by using an API Key.
+If not configured properly (e.g. by setting up an API Key), the current version will not work, indeed.
+In this way, I tried to make the Cat more secure and production-ready.

+Moreover, this version can be deployed in a cluster environment.
+Whilst the original version stored the settings into JSON files, our version requires a Redis database to store the  settings, the conversation histories, the plugins and so forth.
+You can configure the Redis database by environment variables.
+The [`compose.yml`](./compose.yml) file is provided as an example.

+The Cat is still stateless, so it can be easily scaled.
+In case of a cluster environment, we suggest to use a shared storage, mounted in the `cat/plugins` folder, to share the plugins.

+Hence, the current version is multi-tenant, meaning that you can manage multiple RAGs and other language models at the same time.

+Here, the structure used for configuring `Embedder`, `LLMs`, `Authorization Handler` and `File Manager` is different from the original version: interfaces and factories have been used for the scope.

-Moreover, this version produced by the AI Blackbird community has a lot of new features and improvements, such as:
+Here, I have introduced some new features and improvements, such as:
-- A new admin panel that allows you to chat with the AI, visualize the memory and plugins, and adjust the settings.
+- The `Embedder` is centralized and can be used by multiple RAGs and other language models.
-- A new plugin system that allows you to extend the AI with new features.
+- A new `File Manager` that allows you to store files, injected to the RAG, into a remote storage.
+- New admin endpoints allowing to configure the `Embedder` and `File Manager`.
 - A new event system that allows you to get fine-grained control over the AI.
 - **The ability to manage multiple RAGs and other language models at the same time**.

-Whilst the original version stored the settings into JSON files, our version requires a Redis database to store the settings, the conversation histories, the plugins and so forth.
-You can configure the Redis database by environment variables.

 This new version is completely compatible with the original version, so you can easily migrate your existing plugins and settings to the new version.
 It is still in development, but you can already try it out by running the Docker image.